IMG_0726.JPG

 What is the temperament of the Anatolian Shepherd Dog?

 Ø The Anatolian Shepherd Dog is a fiercely loyal guard dog that demonstrates a possessive attitude towards family, property and livestock.
 He is suspicious of strangers, reserved when in public and may expect a "formal introduction” before tolerating any unfamiliarities.
 Some Anatolians will never accept “new” people, however their loyalty remains steadfast to the immediate familial members.
 The Anatolian Shepherd requires an owner who can be a strong, positive leader who consistently requires civilized behaviour.
-This means SOCIALIZATION!
+This means balanced and continuous SOCIALIZATION!

 What training is recommended for Anatolian Shepherd Dogs?